Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 Default in the weapon section indicates that you are using a skill from the same category e.g. using Broadsword skill with a short sword.
 It will halve the skill as per the rules.

 STR and DEX minimuns are not currently supported this maybe added in a future release.

+## Version 02.07.2018
+Fixes to  skill roll and melee templates becuase of site changes to css Fixed no damage shown if exact skill is rolled.
+Fixed crush damage on special
+emoved border highlighting on damageR
+Fixed some of the fumble calculations (characteristc rolls and weapons).